 For extracurricular activities that occur off-campus, the activity description in the Extracurricular Catalog will state if transportation is provided to the activity.
-Parents are responsible for picking up their student from the off-campus activity.
+Parents are responsible for picking up their student from the off-campus activity or those approved can self-dismiss.

-6. EXTRACURRICULAR PROGRAM FEES AND REFUND POLICY
+7. EXTRACURRICULAR PROGRAM FEES AND REFUND POLICY